SWE-bench Verified 2026 Leaderboard: Analyzing the Coding Prowess of 90 AI Models

 | GLM-5 | Zhipu AI | 77.8% | 15th |

-3. OpenAI's Current Struggle
+3. OpenAI's Struggle for Generalization

 4. Google's Positioning